8 Things to Consider when Buying a Waterfront Home

 Are you looking to buy a waterfront home?
 If so there are a lot of things to consider.
 From how the view can impact the value of a home to who you might see in your backyard, another person or an alligator.
 Below is a list of 8 things to consider when buying a waterfront home, sometimes waterfront living might be the best option and other times it might not.
+We'll make sure you're fully informed so you can make the best real estate decision when buying real estate on Marco Island.

 Not all views are equal!
 Does the home have an ocean view, lake view, man-made lake view or a canal view?
 The type of view a home has can impact its overall value and understanding the pricing differences is imperative.